By Tony Segovia

 The RGYC has been in a state of transition since it moved from its old premises at 25 Queensway to its new location at 10 Coaling Island.
 The main club house was relocated in 2012, and the sailing facilities have still to date not been fully re-provided.

 This summer’s Island Games Sailing Event was organised very successfully with the launching area, or slipway, completed five days before the start of the competition.
-The rest of the sailing infrastructure, victory sheds, crane and sailing school building will be completed in the near future.
+The rest of the sailing infrastructure, victory sheds, crane services and sailing school building will be completed in the near future.

 The Island Games has been a catalyst, getting members and sailors to work together.
 The new world class slipway and the legacy of 10 new laser Olympic sailboats will permit sailing to grow in the future.
 The RGYC and Gibraltar will soon be marketed as a warm weather sailing training venue – some of the visiting islands of northern Europe were keen to sail here in winter.